flo-mic/secure-proxy/README.md

 ## GeoIP configuration

 This docker container comes with a Geo-IP database which allows to block specific countries or even better only allow certain countries to block unwanted traffic.
-If you know from which yountries your users are connecting it is recommended to allow only this countries.
-If you want to open your webserver but still want to block countires which are known for suspicious activities, you can also block specific countries.
+If you know from which countries your users are connecting it is recommended to allow only this countries.
+If you want to open your webserver but still want to block countries which are known for suspicious activities, you can also block specific countries.
 This is for example useful if you do not want to be attacked by e.g. a chinese or russian hacker group which allways connects from a specific chinese/russian ip (they exist, trust me 😉), you can block all traffic from this countries to avoid such attacks.

 To block such attacks you just need to configure the geoip settings in the related configuration file.
 The file is located under `/config/nginx/conf.d/geoip.conf`.
 In this documentation we will show two different settings, one to allow specific countries only and one to block specific countries only.
-You can addapt the configurations as needed.
+You can adapt the configurations as needed.
 Just make sure to use the ISO 2 letter country codes inside the file which can be found here: https://www.iban.com/country-codes

 ### Allow only requests from e.g. Germany, Austria and Switzerland
 ```